reasonwithoutrestraint/site/README.md

 - The Routledge Handbook of Metaethics

 Books to read (historical, plus argumentative):
+- Non-cognitivism:
+    - Simon Blackburn - Ruling Passions: A Theory of Practical Reasoning
+    - Simon Blackburn - Essays in Quasi-Realism
+    - Allan Gibbard - Thinking How to Live
+- Error Theory:
+    - J.L.
+Mackie - Ethics: Inventing Right and Wrong
+- Constructivism:
+    -
+- Naturalism:
     - Michael Smith - The Moral Problem
+- Non-naturalism:
     - Derek Parfit - Reasons and Persons / On what Matters
+    - T.M.
+Scanlon - Being Realistic About Reasons
     - Michael Huemer - Ethical Intuitionism
-- Russ Shafer-Landau Moral Realism: A defense
+    - Russ Shafer-Landau - Moral Realism: A defense